Truth Telling in a World of Lies-

 Regardless of the age or person giving the opinion.

 As awkward, embarrassing and downright irritating all that was, nothing matched the level of humiliation I felt when my son would decide was ready to leave a gathering or a play date.
-Once he made-up his mind that he had enough fun for the day, he would approach me (he never once did this privately) and announce loudly that he was “done” and “ready for it to be over”.
-Once my initial inclination to hide under the furniture passed, I was typically overwhelmed with a very un-motherly yearning to murder my own offspring.
-For nearly a year of his childhood most of our outings ended with a lengthy lecture on the importance of not actually saying everything we think or feel.
+Once he made-up his mind that he had enough fun for the day, he would approach me (he never once did this privately) and announce loudly, he was “done” and “ready for it to be over”.
+Once my initial inclination to hide under the furniture passed, I was typically overwhelmed with a very un-motherly yearning to throttle my own offspring.
+For nearly a year of his childhood most of our outings ended with a lengthy lecture on the importance of not actually saying everything we think or feel (Proverbs 17:27).

 Alex’s desire to be done with any situation he wasn’t enjoying anymore was maddening.
-However, I do understand his feelings.
-Sometimes even grown-ups are done with a situation or trial long before God has decided it’s time for us to move on.
+However, I get it.
+Sometimes grown-ups are done with a situation or trial long before God has decided it’s time for us to move on.

 Lately, I have found myself saying some things to God that sound remarkably like the things my toddler used to say to me.

-All that said, having a house that has sat on a stagnant market for the better part of a year has been hard.
+All that said, having a house sitting on a stagnant market for the better part of a year has been hard.
 Our lives are currently on hold.
-The youngest is struggling emotionally.
-Living apart has been tough (to say the least) and our checking account needs CPR.
+Our youngest is struggling emotionally.
+Living apart has been tough (to say the least) and after eight months of paying for two households and plane tickets for visits our checking account could use CPR.
 However none of those issues compare to the spiritual bewilderment we have experienced as we waited for God to act on our behalf.

 There have been many times over the course of the last eight months when I have felt as if we were being tested (and failing badly).
 I now know I was wrong, at least about the testing part.
 We have been reading the situation all-wrong.
 It’s not a test.